-- 1. Pursue Funding Enhancement and Leveraging. - 1.1 Pursue legislative action to amend the Downstate Forest Preserve Act to raise the statute's maximum tax rate by no more than .02%. - 1.2 Prioritize investments of available resources using data-driven, performance-based decisions that consider outside trends and long-term impacts. - 1.11.3 Continue to assertively pursue federal and state grants, private donations through the Preservation Foundation and cooperative agreements through private public partnerships, local governments, open lands organizations and property owners for projects that are already identified as District needs. - 2.
+- 1. Pursue Funding Enhancement and Leveraging. - 1.1 Pursue legislative action to amend the Downstate Forest Preserve Act to raise the statute's maximum tax rate by no more than 0.02%. - 1.2 Prioritize investments of available resources using data-driven, performance-based decisions that consider outside trends and long-term impacts. - 1.3 Continue to assertively pursue federal and state grants, private donations through the Preservation Foundation and cooperative agreements through private public partnerships, local governments, open lands organizations and property owners for projects that are already identified as District needs. - 2.
 Prepare and implement master plans, restoration projects and capital improvement projects in an environmentally and fiscally responsible manner. - 2.1 Establish components for the framework of a long-range plan that integrates operations, land use, ecosystems services, and public access projects.
-This will be used to guide sustainable development and management of new and existing preserves.
-Begin a comprehensive masterplan for all District holdings that identifies existing and potential public access opportunities.
-The plan will include preliminary cost estimates that identify the long term financial commitment for the implementation, management and operations of each land use. - 2.2 Continue to analyze and prioritize Begin analyzing and prioritizing rehabilitation and redevelopment opportunities of preserves in which infrastructure is nearing the end of useful life and use patterns have changed over time, with the intent to reduce impervious surface, eliminate adverse impacts to natural resources, reduce long term operational expenses and provide improved recreational experiences. - 2.3 Utilize a consistent process to provide accurate cost estimates for major projects included in the 10-year Capital Improvement Plan and 10-year rolling financial plan.
+This will be used to guide sustainable development and management of new and existing preserves. - 2.2 Continue to analyze and prioritize rehabilitation and redevelopment opportunities of preserves in which infrastructure is nearing the end of useful life and where use patterns have changed over time, with the intent to reduce underutilized impervious surfaces, eliminate adverse impacts to natural resources, reduce long term operational expenses and provide improved recreational experiences. - 2.3 Utilize a consistent process to provide accurate cost estimates for major projects included in the 10-year Capital Improvement Plan and 10-year rolling financial plan. - 2.4 Analyze and minimize long-term operating, maintenance and management costs of proposed projects, existing sites, facilities and infrastructure. - 2.5 Seek outside funding opportunities or other cooperative partnerships for planning, restoration and improvement projects that have been identified as District needs when benefits to the District do not exceed costs of coordinating such partnerships.

-- 2.4 Analyze and minimize long-term operating, maintenance and management costs of proposed projects, existing sites, facilities and infrastructure. - 2.5 Seek outside funding opportunities or other cooperative partnerships for planning, restoration and improvement projects that have been identified as District needs when benefits to the District do not exceed costs of coordinating such partnerships. - 2.6 Make data driven decisions that prioritize investments for the appropriate level of access and ecological restoration improvements precision conservation efforts. - 2.7 Before opening new preserves or initiating new habitat restoration projects, calculate annual maintenance and ecological management costs and establish a dedicated endowment through the Preservation Foundation to provide for some or all of these operating costs in perpetuity where applicable. - 2.78 Begin Phase I implementation of the approved Complete the engineering and begin implementation of the Lakewood Master Plan.
-The plan will identify potential recreation, education and conservation improvements and provide the appropriate level of infrastructure that provides long term maintenance efficiencies within the preserve. - 2.9 Complete the Oriole Grove Master Plan and develop a fundraising strategy through the Preservation Foundation to cover all the costs for the planned improvements and long term maintenance, management and operational costs in perpetuity. - 2.9 Complete a comprehensive master plan for new education infrastructure at Edward L. Ryerson Conservation Area. - 3.
-Provide clean, safe, accessible and attractive facilities to support public education, cultural and outdoor recreation uses on applicable District land. - 3.1 Maintain and improve existing developed preserves, trails and facilities to publically expected standards. - 3.2 Complete repair and renovation projects to ensure public safety, extend the useful life of existing facilities and infrastructure, and reduce ongoing operating and maintenance costs. - 3.3 Provide funding for annual repaving program for roads and parking lots, while closely analyzing the need and level of use before deciding to replace, reduce or remove existing paved roadways and parking lots. - 3.4 Continue to maintain a repair and replacement program for all of the District's entire infrastructure. - 4.
-Maintain educational, historical and cultural facilities. - 4.1 Complete the relocation of the Dunn collections at Prairie Stream to the designated storage facility at Pine Dunes.
+- 2.6 Make data driven decisions that prioritize investments for the appropriate level of public access and precision conservation efforts. - 2.7 Continue with Begin Phase I implementation of the approved Lakewood Master Plan. - 2.8 Complete the design development and site plan documents a comprehensive master plan for a new environmental education facility infrastructure at Edward L. Ryerson Conservation Area.
+Implement project as funding becomes available.

+3. Provide clean, safe, accessible and attractive facilities to support public education, cultural and outdoor recreation uses on applicable District land.

+- 3.1 Maintain and improve existing developed preserves, trails and facilities to publicly expected the highest level of standards expected by preserve visitors. standards. - 3.2 Complete repair and renovation projects to ensure public safety, extend the useful life of existing facilities and infrastructure, and reduce ongoing operating and maintenance costs. - 3.3 Provide funding for annual repaying program for roads and parking lots, while closely analyzing the need and level of use before deciding to replace, reduce or remove existing paved roadways and parking lots. - 3.4 Continue to maintain a repair and replacement program for the District's entire infrastructure.